-One of the principal problems with normal WCF development is code reuse.
-No matter how well you design your classes on the server, once the proxy generator has touched them you get nothing but simple DTOs.
+A problem with WCF development is the proxy generator, which gives you nothing but simple DTOs.
 This article shows how to bypass the proxy generator so that your client and server can share code.
+1

 Database Message Exchange Service stores messages in database for a Windows service to deliver to external services and vice versa.
 A message can be anything – an order, some task, a payload, etc. 7